 In addition, this property is directly adjacent to another Palmetto Avenue property, "the Pacifica Bowl", where a formal wetland delineation was performed previously.
-That delineation identified wetlands on the Pacifica Bowl property at a similar ground elevation to the indicated location of the Arroyo willow on this property under the 3-parameter rule recognized by the Army Corps of Engineers.
+That delineation identified wetlands on the Pacifica Bowl property at a similar ground elevation to the indicated

+A-2-PAC-15-0046 EXHIBIT 6 Page 1 of 2 location of the Arroyo willow on this property under the 3-parameter rule recognized by the Army Corps of Engineers.
 In June of this year, I visited the adjacent Pacifica Bowl property and found both vegetation and hydrologic wetland indicators were present.
 Given all these factors, a wetland delineation of the larger site at a wetter time of year should be performed before proceeding.